 The early volumes of the Scottish Mountaineering Club Journal have been digitised as part of the Glasgow Digital Library by the Centre for Digital Library Research at the University of Strathclyde.

-List of journals in the Scottish Mountaineering Club Library PDF
+Guide for users of the Scottish Mountaineering Club (SMC) Library (including list of journals) PDF

 Rare Books Collection